zyedidia/generic/README.md

 for documentation.

 This project is currently in-progress and the API is not stable.
 A stable version will be released when Go 1.18 is released.
+Currently, this serves as an experiment to get familiar with Go's generics, and figure out what approaches for using them are best.

 # Discussion